 Aggression is often tied to a fear response.
 If something is making your four-legged friend afraid, the bad dog behavior might be part of the fight-or-flight maelstrom they’re caught up in.
 They feel like they’ve got nowhere to run and are lashing out instead.

 In some cases, the fear and anger cocktail mixing up a dog’s mind might be tied to methods of punishment or reward.
 Kicking a dog—and other inexcusable actions—will yield a reciprocal bad reaction.
-On the other hand, talking sweetly to try and calm your angry dog may seem like a reward for bad behavior to them and reinforce the negative trait.
-Tossing a treat to stop the barking will have the same effect.

 7 Tips to Help Turn a “Bad Dog” Good